saaspegasus/pegasus-docs/experimental/react-front-end.md

 [outlined here](https://www.saaspegasus.com/guides/modern-javascript-for-django-developers/client-server-architectures/#enter-the-hybrid-architecture).
 The hybrid model is still recommended for the overwhelming majority of Pegasus projects using React.
-However, there are valid reasons to run a completely separate React front---including access to dedicated tooling and libraries, and isolating your front end and back end code.
+However, there are valid reasons to run a completely separate React front---including access to dedicated tooling and libraries, isolating your front end and back end code, and working with AI-based tools that generate single-page applications.

 Pegasus experimentally ships with a decoupled front end *example* single page application that can be used as a starting point for building out a decoupled front end / SPA with React.